revolution-robotics/markov-pwgen/README.md

 spolid-coeod-prodal
 ```

+The command-line option `--transliterate=S,T` replaces in the
+password letters from the string S with the corresponding
-To be add additional characters to the output:
+letters from string T. This can be used to add more characters to the
+output.
+For instance, the command:

 ```bash
 for i in {1..10}; do